w3c/wai-about-wai/_about/new-work.md

 * **Cognitive** &mdash; There are several documents being updated to better address the needs of people with cognitive and learning disabilities.
 See [[Cognitive Accessibility at W3C]](/cognitive/). _[AG WG, COGA TF]_

+* **EPUB Fixed Layout Accessibility** &mdash; aims to help publishers produce more accessible content and address challenges for people with cognitive disabilities and low vision.
+[EPUB Fixed Layout Accessibility Editor's Draft](https://w3c.github.io/epub-specs/epub33/fxl-a11y/) _[EPUB3 WG, FXL A11y TF]_

 * **Low Vision**  &mdash; We are writing guidance that goes beyong the minimums required by WCAG.
-It is called "supplementla guidance".
+It is called "supplemental guidance".
 Current topics cover proximity, printing, and alternative themes such as high contrast and dark mode. _[AG WG, Low Vision TF]_

 * [[Mobile Accessibility at W3C]](/standards-guidelines/mobile/) @@ _[AG WG, Mobile TF]_